 Gender Open Housing

-Gender Open Housing aims to be an option for students who would feel more comfortable living with someone outside of their designated sex and/or someone with a similar gender identity.
+Gender Open Housing aims to provide an option for students who would feel more comfortable living with someone outside of their designated sex and/or someone with similar gender identity.
+There is no cost associated with this option, and students are only assigned to Gender Open spaces if they request it on their housing application.

-Please feel free to contact Housing & Residential Life at 612-624-2994 or [email protected] for more information about Gender Open Housing.
-Your inquiry will be directed to members of our team who have developed Gender Open Housing plans.
-Additionally, the Office for Equity and Diversity Gender and Sexuality Center for Queer and Trans Life (GSC) will help develop a Gender Open Housing plan that meets your needs.
+Contact Housing & Residential Life at 612-624-2994 or [email protected] for more information and to connect with members of our team who developed Gender Open Housing plans.
+The Gender and Sexuality Center for Queer and Trans Life also helps students develop a Gender Open Housing plan that meets their needs.

 - 17th Avenue: Doubles